niem94/niem94/README.md

   </a>
 </div>

 This talk presents KSail to the world.
 The talk demonstrates the core capabilities of KSail, and how it enables developers to shift-left Kubernetes operation and development practices.
-You will see first-hand how KSail can simplify and empower local development, and CI workflows - all while engaging in a relatable story of a startup.
+You will see first-hand how KSail can simplify and empower local development, and CI workflows.
 The talk is a mix conceptual explanations and live demos.

-As an outro the roadmap for KSail is presented along with an open invitation to the community to contribute to the project.
+The talk also prestens the roadmap for KSail along with an open invitation to the community to contribute to the project.

 ## Professional Experience 💼